Jana Čepelová

-Jana Čepelová ([ˈjana ˈtʂepelɔʋaː]; born 29 May 1993) is a Slovak former tennis player.
+Jana Čepelová ([ˈjana ˈtʂepelɔʋaː]; born 29 May 1993) is a Slovak former professional tennis player.

 Čepelová won seven singles and three doubles titles on the ITF Women's Circuit.
 On 12 May 2014, she reached her best singles ranking of world No. 50.
 On 18 May 2015, she peaked at No. 158 in the doubles rankings.

 Her best result at a major event was the third round of the 2012 and 2016 Wimbledon Championships.
 As a junior, she won the girls' doubles at the 2010 Australian Open with Chantal Škamlová.

+Following the birth of the daughter in 2020, Čepelová took a break from her tennis career.
+In 2023, she made a "quick comeback, just to say good bye and play the final Grand Slam tournaments".

 Personal life

 Čepelová was born in Košice to Peter and Jarmila and was coached by Martin Zathurecký.

 Career

 Junior career

 Jana Čepelová and Chantal Škamlová won the girls' doubles at 2010 Australian Open.
-They also won silver medal in doubles at 2010 Summer Youth Olympics.
+They also won silver medals in doubles at 2010 Summer Youth Olympics.
 At the same event, Čepelová won the bronze medal in singles.

 2012: Coming onto the WTA Tour

 Čepelová spent most of her 2012-year on the ITF Circuit.
 Her best achievement on the WTA Tour was at the Wimbledon Championships.
 She qualified for the main draw by defeating Alla Kudryavtseva, Chanel Simmonds and Ekaterina Bychkova.
 In round one, she beat fellow qualifier Kristina Mladenovic in three sets.
 In the second round, she upset 26th seed Anabel Medina Garrigues before she lost to world No. 2, Victoria Azarenka.